 Stem stitching involves looping a thread around another thread to enhance its presence.
 For example in creating a prominent flower stem.

 Intricate seed stitch, which appears in many variants, is known as the Chinese knot.
 Sometimes the forbidden stitch or blind stitch because it's known to ruin the eyes of young girls.
 This intricate stitch involves wrapping a needle with silk thread.
 And then sew it onto the fabric.

 Chinese knots rarely appear alone, but in rows or in patterns.
 So as to leave a fine surface texture of small rings.
 Since the base fabric for embroidery traditionally varied in weight from satin to gauze.
 Today synthetic materials are often used as well.

-It is not surprising the best-known of the four centers of Chinese embroidery is in Suzhou.
+It is not surprising the best-known of the four centers of Chinese embroidery is Suzhou.
 It's an area renowned for its production of silk.

-The specialty there is silk embroidery picture.
+The specialty there is silk embroidery pictures.
 It is often referred to as thread painting and embroidery painting.
 Because many resemble the textured surface one sees in an oil painting.
 Some of the pictures actually look like fine photographs because of their shading.

 “Suzhou embroidery is famous for its flat surfaces, neat edges, delicacy, closely packed stitches with even thickness and spacing, and harmonious colors”.
 All of them are made with meticulous craftsmanship.

 Hunan embroidery is usually based on transparent chiffon silk when creating realistic landscape paintings and lifelike animal figures, especially tigers and lions.

 The emphasis is on light and dark treatment.
 Fine hair silk floss in colors ranging from black to white is used.
 The animal fur is rendered as a realistic three-dimensional texture.
 This is due to a mixture of stitches and knots.